htw-pv3/literature/README.md

 # literature
 ## Repo Description
 This Repository contains literature about the "PV3 - Solaranlagen und -kraftwerke" lecture at HTW-Berlin.
 It contains cheat-sheets for the different software tools which are used during the course.

-During the course the students will write a joint protocol in which information about the weekly lectures is documented.
+## Curse Description
+The course is divided into a practical and a theoretical part.
+In the practical part, the students have to solve ten course-related tasks (including a report).
+An exam will be written at the end of the semester.
+The rating is divided into fifty percent each.
 These documents can be found within the folder minutes.

 ## Additional Information
 [List of alternative Etherpads](https://github.com/ether/etherpad-lite/wiki/Sites-that-run-Etherpad-Lite)